Katorip/Delivery-fee-calculator/README.md

 ### Wolt Preliminary Assignment for Engineering Positions 2023:

+Build a delivery fee calculator web app using React and TypeScript.

 Rules for calculating a delivery fee

 - If the cart value is less than 10€, a small order surcharge is added to the delivery price.
 The surcharge is the difference between the cart value and 10€.
 For example if the cart value is 8.90€, the surcharge will be 1.10€.